6 °F / -14 °C

 Akureyri, 150 miles (240 km) northeast of the capital Reykjavik, is one of the oldest towns in Iceland, and became a famous trading centre under the Danes nearly 400 years ago when Denmark had a monopoly over all trade with Iceland.
 Akureyri features picturesque historic houses below snowcapped peaks, several museums and botanical gardens.
 It is the biggest settlement outside southwest of Iceland, and one of country's largest cities.
 "Akureyri" means "Meadow Sandspit" in Icelandic.

-You can visit the villages of Hauganes and Dalvik, located at the lower end of Eyjafjördur, along its shore, or the islands of Grimsey and Hrisey.
-Go inland to explore the lake of midges Lake Myvatn, a famous bird sanctuary and site of one of the largest concentrations of breeding ducks in the world.
-En route to Lake Myvatn, you can see amazing lava formations, craters, and Grotagja fissure, once used as public bath.
-Stop at Godafoss waterfall - there, according to a legend, the Nordic gods Thor and Odin watch over Iceland, before visiting Myvatn, in a lush geological area where bird and fish life is abundant.
-Another wort-to-see is Krafla area, with its huge lava fields.
+You can visit the villages Hauganes and Dalvik (located at the lower end of Eyjafjordur, along fjord's shore) or the islands Grimsey and Hrisey.
+Go inland to explore Lake Myvatn - famous bird sanctuary, with one of world's largest breeding duck colonies.
+En-route to Lake Myvatn, you can see amazing lava formations, craters and Grotagja fissure (former public bath).
+At Godafoss waterfall, the Nordic gods Thor and Odin watch over Iceland.
+Myvatn is a lush area with abundant bird and fish life.
+Another must-see is Krafla area and its huge lava fields.

 Port Akureyri cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Akureyri, Iceland.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |11 May, 2020|